Cory Edwards: Career

 and made a worldwide total of $110,011,106, making it a success due to its small budget.

 Edwards co-wrote Hoodwinked Too: Hood vs. Evil alongside his Hoodwinked! co-creators and co-writers Tony Leech and Todd Edwards.

 Despite Hoodwinked's mediocre reviews, many people at the Jim Henson Company enjoyed the film.
 They started to talk with Cory about the possibility of him rewriting the script for the sequel to The Dark Crystal, however instead they agreed that he would write and direct a feature-length version of Fraggle Rock.

-Edwards is the co-writer of Escape from Planet Earth, an animated alien adventure directed by Tony Leech produced by Brian Inerfeld, Jon Shestack, Ed Jones, Preston Stutzman and Greg Little and released by The Weinstein Company in January 2013.
+Edwards is the co-writer of Escape from Planet Earth, an animated alien adventure directed by Tony Leech produced by Brian Inerfeld, Jon Shestack, Ed Jones, Preston Stutzman and Greg Little and released by The Weinstein Company in February 2013.

-Edwards co-wrote multiple episodes of the hit Christian children's series VeggieTales from 2013–2015, including "The Little House That Stood", "Merry Larry and the True Light of Christmas", "Veggies in Space: The Fennel Frontier", "Beauty and the Beet", and "Noah's Ark".
+Edwards has co-written several episodes of the hit Christian children's series VeggieTales (as well as its reboot, The VeggieTales Show) since 2013, including "The Little House That Stood", "Merry Larry and the True Light of Christmas", "Veggies in Space: The Fennel Frontier", "Beauty and the Beet", and "Noah's Ark".

-Edwards created the webseries Roger Cosmonkey, which has been self described as the first ever Twitter series.
+Edwards created the webseries Roger Cosmonkey, which has been self-described as the first-ever Twitter series.

-He is also the creator and star of the internet cartoon series "Krogzilla" on Shut Up Cartoons.
+He is also the creator and star of the internet cartoon series Krogzilla on Shut Up!
+Cartoons.

+When asked by a fan of Hoodwinked! whether he'd like to pitch a project to Angel Studios, Edwards commented that he was very interested, although he noted that it wouldn't be easy because of the complex process behind the studio's project approving.
+However, Edwards also confirmed that he collaborated with the company by performing stand-up in a Dry Bar Comedy special, and that he's currently writing for the animated television adaption of The Wingfeather Saga.

 Personal life

-Cory Edwards is a Christian and attends Bel Air Presbyterian Church where he is a member of their drama department.
+Cory Edwards is a Christian and attends Bel Air Presbyterian Church, where he is a member of their drama department.